mgbailey/sovrin-client/getting-started.md

 Name: Loan-Application-Basic
 Version: 0.1
 Attributes:
-    salary_bracket: between $50,000 to $100,000
+    salary_bracket (V): between $50,000 to $100,000
-    employee_status: Permanent
-Verifiable Attributes:
-    salary_bracket
-    employee_status
+    employee_status (V): Permanent

 The Proof is constructed from the following claims:

     Claim (Job-Certificate v0.2 from Acme Corp)
+          first_name: Alice
-        last_name: Garcia (verifiable)
+          last_name: Garcia
-        salary_bracket: between $50,000 to $100,000 (verifiable)
-        employee_status: Permanent (verifiable)
+        * employee_status: Permanent
-        experience: 3 years (verifiable)
+          experience: 3 years
-        first_name: Alice (verifiable)
+        * salary_bracket: between $50,000 to $100,000

 Try Next:
     set <attr-name> to <attr-value>
-    send proof Loan-Application-Basic to Thrift Bank
+    send proof "Loan-Application-Basic" to "Thrift Bank"
 ```

-Alice sends just the "Loan-Application-Basic"
-proof to the bank.
-This allows her to minimize the PII that she has to share
-when all she's trying to do right now is prove basic eligibility.
+Alice sends just the "Loan-Application-Basic" proof to the bank.
+This allows her to minimize the PII that she has to share when all she's trying to do right now is prove basic eligibility.

 ```
 ALICE@test> send proof Loan-Application-Basic to Thrift Bank